Xylorific/Limbo-Vale/README.md

 # Limbo-Vale
-A single player Quake level taking pl;ace in the Sci-Fantasy Wild West Town of Limbo Vale.
+A single player Quake level taking place in the Wild West Canyon Town of Limbo Vale.
+A full wiki of the process behind its creation can be found here: https://github.com/Xylorific/Limbo-Vale/wiki